 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The committee will fete the 2018 recipient by hanging a green street sign that names City Hall Square after the person for a year.
-The 2016 awardee, Board of Education and Democratic Town Committee Chairman James W. Morrissey, will take home his sign at the start of the ceremony.
+Last year’s awardee, Kelly Canning Ruickoldt, will take home her sign at the start of the ceremony.

 The honor is given each year to an Irish resident, or couple, who epitomizes service in West Haven’s vibrant Irish-American community.

 Accompanied by Celtic music played by the New Haven County Firefighters Emerald Society Pipes & Drums, members of the Police Department and West Shore Fire Department emerald societies will escort the honoree to the Campbell Avenue entrance of City Hall at noon for the special recognition.

 The St. Patrick’s Day Committee, steered by Chairwoman Joanne Conlan, includes the lifeblood of West Haven’s Irish-American society, such as members of the Irish-American Club and former honorees, as well as former and current city, fire and police officials.

 Stay here for more details.

 — MICHAEL P. WALSH, Public Relations Information Coordinator